UAlberta-CMPUT401/nstep-storytelling/docs/index.md

 ## User Stories

-**US 1.01 - 3pts**
+### **US 1.01 - 3pts**
+!!! note ""
     As an Admin, I want to be able to securely log in, so that I can have private access to administrative functionalities of the system.

     Acceptance Tests:

-- Admin can login to their account with correct credentials
+    * Admin can login to their account with correct credentials
-- Admin can provide an email and password to login
+    * Admin can provide an email and password to login
-- Admin cannot login with incorrect credentials
+    * Admin cannot login with incorrect credentials

-**US 1.02 - 8pts**
+### **US 1.02 - 8pts**
+!!! note ""

     As an Admin, I want to be able to set up a program-specific questionnaire, so that I can define the kind of feedback I want to collect.

     Acceptance Tests:

     - Admin can create a custom questionnaire
     - Admin can assign a questionnaire to a specific program
     - Admin cannot create a questionnaire without specifying a program

-**US 1.03 - 2pts**
+### **US 1.03 - 2pts**
+!!! note ""

     As an Admin, I want to be able to create unique URLs for each feedback form of a particular program, so that I can let respondents quickly access the feedback form for the program they attended.

     Acceptance Tests:

     - Admin can generate a unique URL for each feedback form they create
     - Each unique URL links to the correct form

-**US 1.04 - 5pts**
+### **US 1.04 - 5pts**
+!!! note ""

     As an Admin, I want some way to grasp the general sentiment of the feedback, so that I can understand how people largely feel about the programs.

     Acceptance Tests:

     - Admin can view general feedback sentiment
     - Feedback sentiment is accurate

-**US 1.05 - 5pts**
+### **US 1.05 - 5pts**
+!!! note ""

     As an Admin, I want to export feedback, if the format of the feedback allows it, so that I may share the results to funders.

     Acceptance Tests:

     - Admin can export feedback in csv format
     - File contains the correct information

-**US 1.06 - 3pts**
+### **US 1.06 - 3pts**
+!!! note ""

     As an Admin, I want to be able to search for stories by timeline and/or program, so that I can view feedback for a particular program or time of submission.

     Acceptance Tests:

     - Admin can search and view stories by timeline
     - Admin can search and view stories by program

-**US 1.07 - 8pts**
+### **US 1.07 - 8pts**
+!!! note ""

     As an Admin, I want to get feedback in its original form as well as a translated version, so that I can retain authentic feedback but also be able to understand the feedback if it is not in English.

     Acceptance Tests:

     - Admin can view feedback in its original form
     - Admin can view translated feedback
     - Original and translated versions of feedback are accurate

-**US 1.08 - 2pts**
+### **US 1.08 - 2pts**
+!!! note ""

     As an Admin, I want to be able to generate a custom QR code for each program survey, so that users can easily access the feedback page for the program without typing a URL.

     Acceptance Tests:

     - Admin can generate a unique QR code for each feedback form
     - Each unique QR code is associated with the correct form

-**US 2.01 - 3pts**
+### **US 2.01 - 3pts**
+!!! note ""

     As a Super Admin, I want to be able to create accounts, so that I may give other staff members access to admin privileges.

     Acceptance Tests:

     - Super Admin can create admin accounts
     - Can login to created accounts
     - Created accounts have access to administrative functions

-**US 2.02 - 2pts**
+### **US 2.02 - 2pts**
+!!! note ""

     As a Super Admin, I want to be able to remove accounts, so that I am able to take away admin privileges.

     Acceptance Tests:

     - Super Admin can delete admin accounts
     - Cannot login to deleted accounts

-**US 3.01 - 1pts**
+### **US 3.01 - 1pts**
+!!! note ""

     As a User, I want to be able to leave feedback in text, so that I may type my response to a questionnaire.

     Acceptance Tests:

     - User can type answers to questions
     - User can submit their typed response

-**US 3.02 - 5pts**
+### **US 3.02 - 5pts**
+!!! note ""

     As a User, I want to be able to leave feedback in a voice recording, so that I can express verbally.

     Acceptance Tests:

     - User can record their voice to respond to questions
     - User can submit their voice recording

-**US 3.03 - 5pts**
+### **US 3.03 - 5pts**
+!!! note ""

     As a User, I want to be able to leave feedback in video format, so that I can express myself comfortably.

     Acceptance Tests:

     - User can record a video to respond to questions
     - User can submit their video recording

-**US 3.04 - 2pts**
+### **US 3.04 - 2pts**
+!!! note ""

     As a User, I want to be able to select from various emojis as feedback, so that I can easily express my feelings.

     Acceptance Tests:

     - User can select an emoji in a feedback form
     - User can submit their selected emoji

-**US 3.05 - 1pts**
+### **US 3.05 - 1pts**
+!!! note ""

     As a User, I want to be able to leave feedback anonymously, so that I can still leave feedback if I do not wish to share my identity.

     Acceptance Tests:

     - User can give feedback without providing personal information
     - User can submit their feedback

-**US 3.06 - 5pts**
+### **US 3.06 - 5pts**
+!!! note ""

     As a User, I want the web app to support multiple languages, so that I am able to comfortably navigate the website and leave feedback.

     Acceptance Tests:

     - User can select a language
     - User can view the content of the web app in their chosen language
     - Translations are accurate and coherent

-**US 3.07 - 3pts**
+### **US 3.07 - 3pts**
+!!! note ""

     As a User, I want to be able to make my story publicly visible, so that I may share my experience with others.

     Acceptance Tests:

     - User can determine the public visibility of their story
     - Story is only visible to others if marked as public

-**US 3.08 - 5pts**
+### **US 3.08 - 5pts**
+!!! note ""

     As a User, I want to be able to share my story by email, so that I can recommend a program to someone else.

     Acceptance Tests:

     - User can share their story through email
     - Shared story is received by the intended recipient(s)

-**US 3.09 - 3pts**
+### **US 3.09 - 3pts**
+!!! note ""

     As a User, I want to be able to use my phone to navigate the website and give feedback, so that I do not need to access a desktop.

     Acceptance Tests:

     - User can access the website on their phone
     - Features of the website are usable on mobile devices

 ## MoSCoW

-**Must Have**
+### **Must Have**
 - US 1.01
 - US 1.02
 - US 1.06